Programs and results

 What are the organization's key strategies for making this happen?

-Since 2011, Life After Hate has been at the forefront of the national strategy to interrupt far-right violence committed in the name of ideological and/or religious belief providing supportive services for men and women looking to leave hate groups, education and outreach, academic research, and cultural competency training.
+Since 2011, Life After Hate has been at the forefront of the national strategy to interrupt violence committed in the name of ideological and/or religious belief by providing supportive services for individuals looking to leave hate groups.
+In addition to these direct services, the organization supports family members who have loved ones involved in VE.

 What are the organization's capabilities for doing this?

-The organization’s work is further bolstered through strategic partnerships with leading subject matter experts and organizations from around the world focused on understanding and addressing violent far-right extremism, including its governing Board of Directors composed of eminent professionals in the violent far-right extremism space, research, and management.
+The organization’s work is further bolstered through strategic partnerships with leading subject matter experts and organizations from around the world focused on understanding and addressing violent extremism, including its governing Board of Directors composed of eminent professionals in the violent extremism space, research, and management.

 What have they accomplished so far and what's next?